This post may contain affiliate links. Please read our disclosure policy.

 I like to keep the skins on the eggplants when grilling, but you can remove it with a vegetable peeler if you prefer.
 The skin on smaller eggplants is thinner, so you really don’t have to, but if it is larger, then it can be tough to eat.

-I like to sprinkle the eggplant slices with pine nuts and fresh parsley and then serve with with yogurt or labneh.
+I like to sprinkle the eggplant slices with pine nuts and fresh parsley and then serve with yogurt or labneh.
 You can serve the eggplant as an appetizer or as a side with grilled meats and salads.

 For more recipes with eggplant: